 My colleagues and I were just talking about team building ideas when I pitched in Nagsasa Cove even though I was just there last January.
 But you know me, I never say no to beach outings.

 There were only four of us who planned to go on this trip.
-Eventually other folks from the office took notice and had expressed their interest to go.
+Eventually, other folks from the office took notice and had expressed their interest to go.
 It was my first time to organize a trip at this size.
-We were originally 13, but 3 cancelled and so there were only 10 of us left.
+We were originally 13, but 3 canceled and so there were only 10 of us left.

-7:00 AM and we were already in Shell Balagtas at NLEX for our first stop over for breakfast.
-Man, it was jammed pack!
+7:00 AM and we were already in Shell Balagtas at NLEX for our first stopover for breakfast.
+Man, it was a jammed pack!
 We grab a quick bite and got back on the road.
 We shared funny stories along the way.
 Well, it’s mostly my stories while they were just laughing.
 Anthony was laughing subtly while trying to hold his hangover head back to recovery.

 We bought a total of 6 kg of liempo, Rhea and I walked through the market like a pro but was later on proven that we weren’t.
 We walked past a few pork meat vendors until we finally saw a vendor where the liempo looks so fresh and good.
 We told them we need 6 kg and they said no problem as they have more and that they just need to cut them.
 We ask them to separate 2 kg of liempo and cut in smaller pieces for sinigang and the rest are for grilling.
 We then told them we would come back and we just have to shop for other items.
 (Hang in there, I will continue the Liempo story later – HAHAHA)